Cannabis in Seychelles

 Cannabis plant being cultivated illegally at Bougainville in the Anse Royale district of Seychelles.

 Cannabis in Seychelles is illegal, with cultivation, possession and sale of the substance banned.
 Regardless of this, the controlled substance has seen continual use within Seychelles, with statistics indicating that more than a quarter of the nation's population are users of the drug, as well as use evident amongst adolescents.
-The drug is ingested in a variety of forms for medicinal or recreational use.
+Cannabis is ingested in a variety of forms for medicinal or recreational use.

 Recently the fight for legalization of cannabis has included a petition calling for legalisation signed by 5–10% of the nation's population, and a court case ordering the government to allow medical use.

 Legislation and policy

 Current status

 Under the Misuse of Drugs Act, 2016, cannabis and its by-products are an illegal Class B drug.
 The offences relating to cannabis, as clarified within the include any person who purchases, possesses, or uses the drug, imports or exports the drug, cultivates it, possesses or purchases instruments, utensils or equipment intended to facilitate cultivation, and/or traffics cannabis in any quantity.
 The legislation states that regarding trafficking, if the person has been convicted of an offence of trafficking more than 1.5kg of cannabis or cannabis resin, the Court shall treat the offence as aggravated in nature.

 In terms of evidence and investigation, any individual who has been proven or presumed to possess 25 grams or more of cannabis in any form will be presumed to have intent to traffic the drug.
 Thus, the individual is liable to be investigated by the relevant legal officers of the Seychelles.
 The law also provides the ability to a police officer to stop and search an individual suspected of having possession of cannabis without a warrant.